curlpipe/sahl/README.md

 ```
 @nav.sahl
 ```
-And all the code in nav.sahl will be placed in the position of the @.
+And all the code in nav.sahl will be placed in the file where you imported it.

-### Expanding Your Website Is No Longer Verbose To Set Up
+### Creating a real world website is no longer verbose to set up
 #### Allows you to import CSS frameworks, JS modules and fonts with ease
 In HTML:
 ```